-(3) Since the introduction of the N.I.R.A. there has been a tremendous urge towards organisation on the part of wide strata of the working class, and masses of them have joined the unions.
-During this year the number of organised workers has increased by over 1,500,000.
-But the company unions, which in essence are organisations belonging to the employers, with compulsory membership, have increased from 1,200,000 to 5,000,000 members.
+3. Since the introduction of the N.R.A. there has been a tremendous urge towards organization on the part of broad strata of the working class, and masses of them have joined the unions.
+During this year the number of organized workers has increased by over 1,500,000.
+But the company unions, which in essence are organizations belonging to the employers, and have compulsory membership, have increased from 1,200,000 to 5,000,000 members.
 They thus assume a very great importance.
-The Government and the employers, especially in the recent period, have given preference to these organisations even over the A.F.L., the leaders of which are less and less able to restrain the workers from the struggle, or even keep their own local organisations under control.
+The Government and the employers have especially in the recent period given preference to these organizations even over the A.F. of L., the leaders of which are less and less able to keep the workers back from the struggle or even to keep their own local organizations under control.